-The overall levels of light reaching Window 3 are the highest of the three windows assessed.
+The overall levels of light reaching Window 3 are the highest of the three windows assessed and so equally there is the potential for the greatest reduction.

 Compared with both Windows 1 and 2, the below chart shows still higher levels of sunlight owing to this window's position furthest south.
-The predicted losses are also the least with circa six hours lost in each month of May, June and July and no significant loss of sunlight predicted for the other nine months.
+The predicted losses are between 5.5 and 12 hours in the months of April to August.
+There is little sunlight currently from September to March and this is unaffected by the proposed development.

 The principle of the charts opposite remain again, with peak levels of illuminance at 14:30 and 15:30 solar time from April until August/September, corresponding to sunlight reaching the windows.